 If you have a few animals, for example, they might sometimes get into a fight.
 When one cavy bites another, it may start shrieking.

-Other Guinea Pig Noises
+Other Uncommon Guinea Pig Noises

-But if you want to go the extra mile when it comes to finding out what guinea pigs noises mean, then keep on reading.
+But if you want to go the extra mile when it comes to finding out what guinea pigs’ noises mean, then keep on reading.
 Now we are going to discuss the sounds that are not very common and the ones that are not as important as something like shrieking.

-This noise pretty much sounds like it is written.
-It is similar to the one that cats sometimes make.
+- Hissing – It is similar to the one that cats sometimes make.
 Hissing in guinea pigs is a sign that the animal is upset about something.

 The Body Language of Guinea Pigs

-An incredibly funny and cute thing that guinea pigs tend to do.
-If you have been an owner of this furry ball for at least a few weeks, the chances are high that you have already seen your pet rapidly hop up in the air.
-Such an action reminds of popcorn flying around in a microwave.
-If you have an older guinea pig, it might still popcorn from time to time, but without jumping up in the air, of course.
+- Popcorning – If you have been an owner of this furry ball for at least a few weeks, the chances are high that you have already seen your pet rapidly hop up in the air.
+Such an action reminds me of popcorn flying around in a microwave.
+This sweet action means that your beloved guinea pig is excited and happy.
+It might also be in the mood to play around a little.

 Now, you are ready to come up to your beloved guinea pig and actually understand what is on its mind.
-You have learned what guinea pigs noises mean, and that surely will help you on your road to becoming the best owner in the world.
+You have learned what guinea pig noises mean and that surely will help you on your road to becoming the best guinea pig owner in the world.